 Call For Musicians

 Putnam Symphony Orchestra is always looking to fill the orchestra with talented musicians.
-The deadline for the spring concert has passed.
-We are currently accepting musician information for our fall Holiday concert.
-It will be performed in November 2024.
+The deadline for the Holiday Concert has passed.
+We are currently accepting musician information for our Spring concert which will be performed in Spring 2025.
 Please fill out this form and keep an eye on our website for more details.

 The conductor of the Putnam Symphony Orchestra is Christine Smith.
 Ms. Smith is a graduate of the Julliard School of Music, Pre-College Division; holds a Bachelor of Fine Art Degree from SUNY Stony Brook; and holds a Master of Science Degree in Education from SUNY New Paltz.
 She also received a Certificate for Meritorious Achievement from the School of Orchestral Studies.